-NORD gratefully acknowledges Gabriele Richard, MD, FACMG, Associate Scientific Director, GeneDx, Gaithersburg, Maryland, for assistance in the preparation of this report.
+NORD is very grateful to Gabriele Richard, MD, FACMG, Chief Medical Officer, GeneDx, Gaithersburg, Maryland, for assistance in the preparation of this report.

-Progressive symmetric erythrokeratoderma (PSEK) is a rare genetic skin disorder characterized by well-demarcated plaques of reddened, dry, and thickened skin.
-These lesions are distributed symmetrically on the body and tend to slowly expand and progress over time.
+Progressive symmetric erythrokeratoderma (PSEK) represents a group of rare genetic skin disorders characterized by well-demarcated plaques of reddened, dry, and thickened skin.
+Typically, these lesions are distributed symmetrically on the body and tend to slowly expand and progress over time.
 The severity and progression of the disorder can vary greatly from one person to another, even among members of the same family.
-PSEK is related and can be very similar in appearance to another rare disorder called erythrokeratodermia variabilis (EKV).
+In some families, PSEK can be part of the clinical spectrum of other rare skin disorders, such as erythrokeratodermia variabilis or loricrin keratoderma.
+In the majority, the molecular cause of PSEKis not known.

 PSEK affects males and females in equal numbers.
 The prevalence of the disorder in the general population is unknown.
 The disorder was first described by Darier in 1911.
-Fewer than 100 cases have been described in the medical literature.
+Since then, fewer than 100 cases have been described in the medical literature.

-A diagnosis of PSEK is made based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and specialized tests including surgical removal and microscopic evaluation (biopsy) of affected tissue.
+A diagnosis of PSEK is made based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and specialized tests including genetic testing or surgical removal (biopsy) and microscopic evaluation of affected tissue.

 The treatment of PSEK is directed toward the specific symptoms that are apparent in each individual such as reducing the thickening and cracking of the skin.
 Affected individuals may also benefit from treatment with skin softening ointments (emollients) such as petroleum jelly.
-Some individuals with PSEK may also be treated with keratolytics.
+Some but not all individuals with PSEK may also benefit from treatment with keratolytics.
 Keratolytics are drugs that cause the hardened outer layer of skin to come off (slough).
 Salicyclic acid is an example of a keratolytic agent that has been used to treat individuals with PSEK.
-Other keratolytics include lotions that contain alpha-hydroxy acids, propylene glycol, lactic acid or urea.
+Other keratolytics include lotions that contain alpha-hydroxy acids, propylene glycol, lactic acid, vitamin D analogs (calcipotriol), or urea.
 Some individuals with severe PSEK may respond to therapy with retinoids.
-Retinoids are synthetic versions of vitamin A that are used to treat many different skin conditions, but may have serious side effects or adverse reactions.
+Retinoids are synthetic versions of vitamin A that are used to treat many different skin conditions, but may have serious side effects or adverse reactions and require rigorous monitoring.

 Other treatment is symptomatic and supportive.